Tokimeki Memorial Girl's Side

 Tokimeki Memorial Girl's Side (ときめきメモリアルGirl's Side, Tokimeki Memoriaru Girl's Side) is a dating sim video game targeted towards women and girls (an Otome game) released by Konami for the PlayStation 2 game console on June 20, 2002.
 It was also re-released with enhancements for the Nintendo DS as Tokimeki Memorial Girl's Side: 1st Love on February 15, 2007.
+A remaster of the Nintendo DS version for the Nintendo Switch was released on February 14, 2024.
 It has three sequels: Tokimeki Memorial Girl's Side: 2nd Kiss, Tokimeki Memorial Girl's Side: 3rd Story, and Tokimeki Memorial Girl's Side: 4th Heart.
 Tokimeki Memorial Girl's Side is part of the Tokimeki Memorial series, which originated in 1994 as a male-oriented dating sim.

-Game features

-Although the Tokimeki Memorial series was originally male-oriented, this game is directed toward the female market and involves a female protagonist looking for love amongst a cast of male characters.
-Some modifications in game-play were also made to make the game more appealing to female gamers.
-The player is able to go shopping on her free days to buy clothes and is able to change her daily attire as well as dressing-up for a date.
-In addition to the male love-interest characters, there are also female characters who can become the player's friends, study together, go out for coffee, etc. These characters can also become love rivals.
-The parameters which are built up through different activities include academic ability, art, popularity, sport, attentiveness and beauty.

-Among the changes in the Nintendo DS version there is a new character, Tendo, and new features including a best friends scenario, skinship, and kiss endings.
-The best friends scenario involves a confession of love from a male best friend.
-The clothes have been switched to the more popular Tokimeki Memorial Girl's Side 2nd Kiss fashions.
+Gameplay

+Tokimeki Memorial Girl's Side is a dating simulation game set in a Japanese high school.
+Gameplay primarily involves selecting activities for the protagonist to take part in, such as personal grooming and studying, with the aim of increasing and decreasing her stats, such as beauty and intelligence, in order to appeal to one of several male suitors.
+The player can also invite these love interests on dates to various locations in order to increase their affection with the protagonist.

+The player can choose to participate in after-school activities, such as cheerleading and gardening, which also affect the protagonist's stats and affection with her love interests.
+It is also possible to befriend several female characters, which the protagonist can reach a platonic ending with, or can become rivals with the protagonist, competing for the affection of one of the male love interests.

+Additions to the Nintendo DS version include a new love interest, Tendo, and a "skinship" mini-game, in which the player uses the system's touch screen to interact with the love interests: touching the correct areas increases the character in question's affection for the protagonist.
 The second DS release, Tokimeki Memorial 1st Love Plus, added all the new features from Tokimeki Memorial Girl's Side 2nd Season, as well as compatibility with Nintendo DSi.

-Game content

-The game's main character is a student at the fictional private school, Habataki High School, located in the fictional city of Habataki.
-The protagonist has returned to Habataki after living away for a time due to her parents' work, but she lived there as a child.
-While leading a normal high school life including academics, club activities and part-time work, it is also possible to become friendly with boys who can make a declaration of love on graduation day.